Uncontested Divorce in Arizona

 Meaning, you can be in total agreement or completely disagree with everything, and still have an “uncontested divorce.”

-3. Finally, a divorce by publication can be uncontested, because the other party can’t be located.
+3. A divorce by publication can be uncontested, because the other party can’t be located.

 Sometimes, our clients may not know the whereabouts of their spouse.
 In cases where the other spouse cannot be located, people divorce by publication.
 Divorcing by publication means that you post notice of the divorce in a newspaper.
 After the ad runs for a consecutive number of days, the other partied is considered served.
 Meaning, even if the other party is unaware of the divorce, we could still consider it “uncontested.”